znematoadz/IFPS/README.md

 -Using this repo for test pages.
--taking the pages live and test functionality.
+-taking the pages live and testing functionality.
--giving customers a chanche to experience their site in a test environment,
+-giving customers a chance to experience their site in a test environment,